The Urbanaut® Monorail

 v Can climb grades of 12% (twice the grade of the straddle beam monorails and light rail)

-v Straddle type systems have major problems because of large turning radius requirements and inability to climb steep hills.
+v Straddle type monorail systems have major problems because of large turning radius requirements and inability to climb steep hills.

 URBANAUT® MONORAIL ON A FLOATING BRIDGE

-This least costly alternative was endorsed by BWR, a large USA transportation consultant for the bridge crossing Lake Washington between Seattle and Bellevue in Washington State, USA.
-The Urbanaut® concept prevents uplift and derailment of vehicle during rocking movements of pontoons in storms, a problem with light rail and other monorails.
-The Urbanaut® two guideways on 2 additional pontoons along the side of the bridge could at least double the passenger capacity of the current auto traffic.
+This least costly and more efficient alternative for the bridge crossing Lake Washington between Seattle and Bellevue in Washington State, USA was endorsed by BWR, a large USA transportation consultant.
+The Urbanaut's two guideways on additional pontoons along the side of the bridge could double the passenger capacity of the current auto traffic.

 Seattle, Washington, USA